Wilderness Grace

-The Wilderness Grace, also known as the "Worth Ranch Grace" and the "Philmont Grace", is the common name of a simple prayer recited before meals by many boy and girl members of the Boy Scouts of America.
+The Wilderness Grace, also known as the "Worth Ranch Grace" and the "Philmont Grace", is the common name of a simple prayer recited before meals by many members of Scouting America.
 The original version, the "Worth Ranch Grace", was written in 1929 by A. J. "Jerry" Fulkerson, Camp Director at Worth Ranch Scout Camp in Palo Pinto County, Texas, part of the Longhorn Council in the Fort Worth Area.
-Fulkerson was also the Scout executive of the Fort Worth Area Council, Boy Scouts of America.
+Fulkerson was also the Scout executive of the Fort Worth Area Council.

 The Wilderness Grace in its most commonly used form is as follows:

 The Worth Ranch Grace

 The version of the Worth Ranch Grace that most Worth Ranch Scouts are familiar with is:

 Note that in the present version of The Worth Ranch Grace that the third line is different from "The Wilderness Grace" and refers to "this fellowship" which is a reference to the "Worth Ranch fellowship" which is a line in The Worth Ranch Song, written by Faust Nobles.